nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 1. Download the latest version of `FitBook.jar` from <a href="https://github.com/AY2324S2-CS2103T-T17-3/tp/releases" target="_blank">here</a>.

 1. Copy the file to the folder you want to use as the **home folder** for FitBook.
-   * FitBook will save all the data it needs this folder.
+   * FitBook will save all the data it needs in this folder.

 1. Double-click the `FitBook.jar` file to launch it.
     * If that doesn't work, try the steps found [here](#why-doesnt-fitbook-start-when-i-double-click).